These 10 useful and important apps will make life so much easier for newcomers to Canada.

 CamScanner also improves the quality of the image by offering different filter settings and you can crop out any undesired portions before you save your scanned documents.

 If you need to print, you can buy a printing card at the local library and load it with money then print for a nominal fee.
 You can also print for free at your local resource center for newcomers.

 However, at my local center, only printing related to settling and job searching was allowed so I used the library for other types of printing.

 Learn more about how to sign up and download CamScanner for free HERE.

 4. Weather Apps

 So a funny story.
 The week after I arrived in Canada, it was very sunny in the morning and a little warm so I figured I didn’t need a jacket.

 I put on one of my light tops, paired it with jeans, and proceeded on my merry way to the library.

-Around 4 pm, I came out of the library and instantly regretted inhabiting on planet earth.
+Around 4 pm, I came out of the library and instantly regretted inhabiting planet earth.
 I was hit by a menacing blast of cold that nearly knocked me over.

-After weighing the pros and cons of walking to my Airbnb vs calling an Uber for a less than 10-minute walk, I decided to brave the cold.
+After weighing the pros and cons of walking to my hotel vs calling an Uber for a less than 10-minute walk, I decided to brave the cold.

 How?
-I sprinted like Usain Bolt all the way from the library to the Airbnb.
+I sprinted like Usain Bolt all the way from the library to my hotel.
 I’m sure some people wondered if someone was pursuing me.

 That was the last time I left the house without a jacket.
 It was also the evening I downloaded a weather app.